 The 3rd floor had a temporary exhibit on hats worn through the ages (Lissette liked it more than I did) and the 1st floor showed off clothing worn by Canada’s aboriginals (we both found interesting).
 The highlight of the museum however is the 2nd floor exposition.
 Also interesting: the museum has a temporary outdoor exhibit on McGill College (a couple of blocks west) with photos and text describing how Indian children were forced into residential schools by the 1876 Indian Act.
 This was an effort by the government to wipe out traditional First Nations practices.
 It’s a powerful exhibit that highlights what these kids were subjugated to by the religious authorities at the time.

 The Pointe-à-Callière museum is the other main “historical museum” in Montreal and highlights the history of the city from mainly an archaeological point of view.
+It is in fact the most visited history museum in Montreal and the largest archaeological museum in Canada.
 Lissette had been many years ago and had found it boring.
 So we decided to come back and check it out.

 Most of the exhibits are underground and visitors find themselves walking through some old ruins and artifacts representing different periods of the site on which the museum is situated: remains from its time as an old Catholic cemetery (1643-1654), or from the time it was Montreal’s customs office.
 You see remains of some of Montreal’s old fort walls (built to fight off the English.
 They were later torn down when city had to expand).
 The highlight is an old stone tunnel in the building’s foundations which was originally a river but which turned into the city’s sewer in the 1830’s.
 The problem is that, unless you are a big fan of archaeology, you’re just walking through a lot of undistinguishable ruins that don’t look much different from one another.
 I’m sure digging all this up was a monumental undertaking but as a visitor it just doesn’t grab you visually.

-The museum also had a temporary exhibit on The Beatles (the rock band).
-The Beatles are great and I love their music but I found the exhibit, although enjoyable enough, inconsistent with the mission of the museum.
-Actually, the highlight of the museum for me is the observation point where you can good views over old Montreal.
+One of the highlights of the museum is the observation point where you can good views over old Montreal.
 Overall however I was a bit disappointed by the museum.

-This is a great museum.
+This is a great museum, one of the most visited in all of North America.
 And I’ll mention this off the top because I didn’t know it myself and they don’t really advertise it: access to the permanent exhibits are free at all times.
 You only pay for the temporary exhibits.

-We came here to see the much-publicized Chihuly exhibit.
+You should always check the website to see what temporary exhibits are on display.
+Several years ago we came to see the Chihuly exhibit.
 Chihuly is known for fusing blown, multi-colored glass into natural elements from America’s West Coast.
-It is a visually breathtaking exhibit.

 The museum has a large permanent exhibit.
 Below are a few highlights that we found interesting.